 The traditional version is a board game () in which tokens are physically moved on the board to represent orders and stock.

 The upside of this is that people relate well to moving actual objects.

 However, there are two downsides: firstly, the board game is too slow, cumbersome and complex to administer; secondly and more importantly, because physical objects are used to represent inventory on the board, people enjoy an unwanted transparency of inventory levels of other supply chain stages and can thus strategically act upon their knowledge of incoming stock.

-The table version of the beergame was originally developed by a team at the University of
+The table version of the beergame was originally developed by a.

 Adapted table version